Key Statistics for Ovarian Cancer

 This cancer mainly develops in older women.
 About half of the women who are diagnosed with ovarian cancer are 63 years or older.
 It is more common in White women than Black women.

 Ovarian cancer diagnoses have been slowly falling over the past few decades.
-The incidence rate declined by 1% to 2% per year from 1990 to the mid-2010s and by almost 3% per year from 2015 to 2019.
-This is likely due to more use of oral contraceptives and less use of menopausal hormone therapy.
+The incidence rate declined by 1% to 2% per year from 1990 to the mid-2010s and by almost 2% per year from 2012 to 2021.
+This is likely due at least in part to more use of oral contraceptives and less use of menopausal hormone therapy.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.